 I had success doing this recently by interviewing the paralegals in the firm.
 They tend to answer the most case related questions and they were able to provide a lot of valuable insight and good content ideas without leaving the office or going online.

-Keyword Research Method 6: Review Your Competition’s Website
+Review Your Competition’s Websites

 This one here is a bit of a slippery slope.
 While it’s always good to know what your competition is doing you must not assume that they’re being successful doing it.
 We just can’t know with complete certainty.
 That being said its a good idea to review competitor websites within your area and outside of your area of direct competition.
 Look for things that are different and see what content they produce that’s actually useful.